mcontractor1/vol-surfaces/README.md

 Loads SPY data, computes a vol surface, and simulates a market maker.
-Afterwards, uses dynamical systems to determine if random risk-selected trades prefer certain strikes/expiries.
+Then I use some dynamical systems to find strikes/expiries.